MicrosoftDocs/cpp-docs/docs/standard-library/normal-distribution-class.md

 ## Syntax
 ```
+template<class RealType = double>
 class normal_distribution
    {
+public:
-   public:  // types
+   // types
    typedef RealType result_type;
+   struct param_type;

-   struct param_type;  // constructors and reset functions
+   // constructors and reset functions
-   explicit normal_distribution(RealType mean = 0.0, RealType stddev = 1.0);
+   explicit normal_distribution(result_type mean = 0.0, result_type stddev = 1.0);
    explicit normal_distribution(const param_type& parm);
    void reset();

    // generating functions
    template <class URNG>
    result_type operator()(URNG& gen);
    template <class URNG>
    result_type operator()(URNG& gen, const param_type& parm);

    // property functions
-   RealType mean() const;
+   result_type mean() const;
-   RealType stddev() const;
+   result_type stddev() const;
    param_type param() const;
    void param(const param_type& parm);
    result_type min() const;
    result_type max() const;
    };
 ```

-#### Parameters
+### Parameters
- `RealType`
+*RealType*
 The floating-point result type, defaults to `double`.
 For possible types, see [\<random>](../standard-library/random.md).

 ## Remarks
 The template class describes a distribution that produces values of a user-specified integral type, or type `double` if none is provided, distributed according to the Normal Distribution.
 The following table links to articles about individual members.

 ||||
 |-|-|-|
 |[normal_distribution::normal_distribution](#normal_distribution__normal_distribution)|`normal_distribution::mean`|`normal_distribution::param`|
 |`normal_distribution::operator()`|`normal_distribution::stddev`|[normal_distribution::param_type](#normal_distribution__param_type)|

 The property functions `mean()` and `stddev()` return the values for the stored distribution parameters `mean` and `stddev` respectively.

+The property member `param()` sets or returns the `param_type` stored distribution parameter package.

+The `min()` and `max()` member functions return the smallest possible result and largest possible result, respectively.

+The `reset()` member function discards any cached values, so that the result of the next call to `operator()` does not depend on any values obtained from the engine before the call.

+The `operator()` member functions return the next generated value based on the URNG engine, either from the current parameter package, or the specified parameter package.

 For more information about distribution classes and their members, see [\<random>](../standard-library/random.md).

 For detailed information about the Normal distribution, see the Wolfram MathWorld article [Normal Distribution](http://go.microsoft.com/fwlink/LinkId=400924).

 ## Example